henrymound/SimpleAnswr/README.md

 # SimpleAnswr
-A tool that finds short, reliable answers to questions.
+A tool that finds short, reliable answers to questions through google.
+Then this data will be graphed via the iPhone-Grapher project (on my repository).

 <h3>Where SimpleAnswr Will Get its Data</h3>